jsiegenthaler/homebridge-eosstb/README.md

 # IMPORTANT NOTICE
 <hr><b>
+18 June 2025: Logon method for BE confirmed working again, available from v2.3.5-beta.3.

 22 June 2024: Logon method for BE confirmed working again, available from v2.3.2.

 The logon method to the backend systems changed in January / February 2024.
 I currently lack the skills and knowledge to figure out how to get the session to connect for CH, GB, IE, NL, and likely SK.
-However, as at 15 June 2024, BE users have reported a fix for BE which I have added in to v2.3.2.
+However, as at 15 June 2024, BE users have reported a fix for BE which I have added in to v2.3.2, and from 18 August 2025 NL users have reported a fix for NL which I have added to v2.3.5-beta.3.

 If you know anything about session authentication and are able to help, please get in touch.
 </b><hr>